RedCrewOS/open-qr-standard/profiles/payment-profile.md

                   "type": "string"
                },
                "totalPrice": {
                   "description": "The total price of the item excluding tax.
 May be positive or negative.
 A negative values indicates a discount or rebate", "type": "number"
                },
                "totalTax": {
                   "description": "The total tax of the item.
 May be positive or negative.
 A negative values indicates a discount or rebate", "type": "number"
                }
             }
          }
       },
       "status": {
-         "description": "The type of transaction: PAYMENT or REFUND", "type": "string",
+         "description": "The current status of the session", "type": "string",
          "enum": [
             "CLAIMED",